-You cannot control how your spouse conducts himself or herself; however, you certainly can request total transparency and honesty.
+When recovering from an affair, you cannot control how your spouse conducts himself or herself; however, you certainly can request total transparency and honesty.
 You may want to seek permission to have access to his or her call history, email, text messages, and social media accounts.
 You might also ask to make a plan for handling potential and unexpected contacts from the other person.
 Seek guidance in ensuring that the initial recovery plan and accountability check-in points for your spouse are healthy for your own recovery and mindset.

 Ask questions that you desire to know the answer to.

 Often the offended spouse has many questions about the affair.
 However, be very honest with yourself—are you someone who does well with lots of information, or will it only cause you further hurt?
 Before asking your spouse for details, you might prayerfully consider whether knowing specific information would be helpful or hurtful.
 It’s up to you.
 If you do desire to know the answer to anything specific, go ahead and ask your spouse.
 Often, hearing the true details may help with the process of beginning to rebuild your marriage.
 However, make sure that you don’t dwell on negative images of what went on in the relationship, because those images may be seared in your mind and cause further harm.
 Seek outside, objective guidance about your list of questions before asking them to your spouse.
 This can be a helpful and protective safeguard against unnecessary graphic details.

 Own how your behavior may have led to difficulties in your marriage.